Understanding Multi-Wire Branch Circuits (MWBCs): NEC Guide

 - A two-pole common trip breaker, which is the most robust and recommended method.
 It ensures that if one circuit overloads, both are disconnected.

 - Two single-pole breakers with an approved handle tie.
-This satisfies the requirement to open both circuits at the same time, but it does not provide common trip functionality.
+This satisfies the requirement to open both circuits at the same time where the handle tie and breakers are listed/approved for that application, though it does not provide common-trip internal tripping on a single overload event the way a common-trip breaker does.

 The Critical Importance of Balancing Loads and Phasing